steveohanians/pulsedashboard/replit.md

 # Pulse Dashboard™

 ## Overview
-Pulse Dashboard™ is a full-stack analytics benchmarking dashboard for Clear Digital's B2B clients.
-Its main purpose is to deliver AI-powered web analytics insights by benchmarking client performance against competitors, industry averages, and Clear Digital's portfolio.
+Pulse Dashboard™ is a full-stack analytics benchmarking dashboard designed for Clear Digital's B2B clients.
+Its core purpose is to deliver AI-powered web analytics insights by benchmarking client performance against competitors, industry averages, and Clear Digital's portfolio.
 It integrates with Google Analytics 4 and other data sources to provide comprehensive web analytics and actionable recommendations, aiming to enhance client performance through competitive benchmarking and improve their digital presence.

 ## User Preferences
 Preferred communication style: Simple, everyday language.